zulip/zulip/docs/testing/philosophy.md

-authentication](../development/authentication.md) allows using a mock LDAP database in both automated tests and the development environment, making it much easier now to refactor and improve this important part of the product than it was when you needed to setup an LDAP server and populate it with some test data in order to test LDAP authentication.
+authentication](../development/authentication.md) allows using a mock LDAP database in both automated tests and the development environment, making it much easier now to refactor and improve this important part of the product than it was when you needed to set up an LDAP server and populate it with some test data in order to test LDAP authentication.

 While not every part of Zulip has a great test suite, many components